 For those that love cooking at home there are an abundance of gluten free recipes online and in a myriad of cookbooks to get you skilled in mastering the art of cooking all things without gluten while still maintaining a healthy diet.
 And once you’re more accustomed to utilizing these gluten free ingredients, it becomes progressively easier to not only remake your favorite recipe but to create your own recipes with your new library of ingredients.

 But cooking all your food at home takes a lot of time and can also get expensive when using specialty ingredients for substitutions.
-If you don’t have time to cook all your meals or meal prep for a gluten free diet, Trifecta delivers organic, fresh, never frozen and always 100% gluten free and fully prepared healthy food weekly to your doorstep.
+If you don’t have time to cook all your meals or meal prep for a gluten free diet, Trifecta delivers organic, fresh, and always 100% gluten free and fully prepared healthy food weekly to your doorstep.